anbox-cloud/discourse-docs/howto/container/access.md

-In some cases, it might be necessary to access an individual container for debugging reasons.
+In some cases, it might be necessary to access an individual instance for debugging reasons.

 You can do this on the command line with the `amc` command, or you can use [scrcpy](https://github.com/Genymobile/scrcpy) for graphical access.

 <a name="amc"></a>
-## Access a container with `amc`
+## Access an instance with `amc`

-The `amc` command provides simple shell access to any container managed by AMS.
-To access a specific container you only need its ID:
+The `amc` command provides simple shell access to any instance managed by AMS.
+To access a specific instance you only need its ID:

     amc shell <id>

-This command opens a bash shell inside the container.
+This command opens a bash shell inside the instance.
 To access the nested Android container, use the `anbox-shell` command inside the new shell.
 If you combined the `anbox-shell` command with `amc exec`, you can get direct access to the Android container:

     amc exec <id> -- anbox-shell